|

 he was unable to communicate effectively due to

+his illness.
 Whatever we were in that

 frozen long-ago and whatever we are now, we are